Azure/fleet/docs/concepts/SafeRollout/README.md

 The rollout will be as follows:

 - We try to pick clusters (cluster-3 and cluster-4) by specifying the label selector `loc: east`.
-- But this time around since we have `maxSurge` set to 2 we are saying we can resources propagated to a maximum of 4 clusters where our target is only 2, we will rollout the namespace with deployment to both cluster-3 and cluster-4 before removing the deployment from cluster-1 and cluster-2.
+- But this time around since we have `maxSurge` set to 2 we are saying we can propagate resources to a maximum of 4 clusters but our target number of clusters specified is 2, we will rollout the namespace with deployment to both cluster-3 and cluster-4 before removing the deployment from cluster-1 and cluster-2.
-- And since `maxUnavailable` is always set to 1 by default, we will try to remove the resource from cluster-1 first and then from cluster-2 or vice versa because when `maxUnavailable` is 1 the policy needs at least one cluster to be available.
+- And since `maxUnavailable` is always set to 1 by default, we will try to remove the resource from cluster-1 first and then from cluster-2 (or the other way around) because when `maxUnavailable` is 1 the policy mandates at least one cluster to be available.

 ### UnavailablePeriodSeconds

 `UnavailablePeriodSeconds` is used to configure the waiting time between rollout phases when we cannot determine if the resources have rolled out successfully or not.
 This field is used only if the availability of resources we propagate are not trackable.
+Refer to the [Data only object](#data-only-objects) section for more details.

 ## Availability based Rollout
 We have built-in mechanisms to determine the availability of some common Kubernetes native resources.
 We only mark them